sekiguchi92/SoundSourceSeparation/README.md

 # SpeechEnhancement
 Tools for multi-channel speech enhancement (and source separation)

+## News
+I have published new paper entitled ["Fast Multichannel Nonnegative Matrix Factorization with Directivity-Aware Jointly-Diagonalizable Spatial Covariance Matrices for Blind Source Separation"](https://ieeexplore.ieee.org/document/9177266), IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2020.
+This paper is about the extension of FastMNMF, called FastMNMF2.

 ## FullRank Model
 FullRank_Model includes 3 methods called Full-rank Spatial Covariance Analysis (FCA), Multichannel Nonnegative Matrix Factorization(MNMF), MNMF with a deep prior (MNMF-DP).
 These methods are based on full-rank spatial model.